 For the Project Created Before Flutter 2.8 Update

-To change minSdkVersion in Flutter for the project created before 2.8 update, you directly make changes inside the build.gradle file.
+Here are the steps to change minSdkVersion in Flutter for the project created before 2.8 update:

 defaultConfig { applicationId "com.example.common_project" minSdkVersion 21 // <-- SEE HERE targetSdkVersion 30 versionCode flutterVersionCode.toInteger() versionName flutterVersionName }